-Scottsdale boasts 51 golf courses within the city and more than 200 in the surrounding area.
+Scottsdale boasts more than 50 golf courses within the city and more than 200 in the surrounding area.
 With such volume, it’s easy to overlook a few hidden gems that provide an outstanding golf experience at an exceptional value.

 This course is built on the site of the old Scottsdale Country Club, one of the city’s original golf courses.
 Located in north central Scottsdale, Starfire is a daily-fee club featuring 27 holes of golf designed by Arnold Palmer.
 The layout takes players on a winding journey through thick eucalyptus, pine and cottonwood trees as they navigate the par-28 Mulligan 9 or The King, an 18-hole, par-70 track.
 The courses are an ingenious reconfiguration of the club’s former layout which featured three 9-hole courses.